Will the Secured Chime Credit Card improve my credit?

 Anywhere that accepts Visa, including gas stations, restaurants, online or over the phone.

 Chime is a financial technology company, not a bank.
-Banking services provided by, and debit card issued by, The Bancorp Bank or Stride Bank, N.A.; Members FDIC.
+Banking services provided by, and debit card issued by, The Bancorp Bank, N.A. or Stride Bank, N.A.; Members FDIC.
 Credit Builder card issued by Stride Bank, N.A.

 1 On-time payment history can have a positive impact on your credit score.
 Late payment may negatively impact your credit score.
 Chime will report your activities to Transunion®, Experian®, and Equifax®.
 Impact on your credit may vary, as Credit scores are independently determined by credit bureaus based on a number of factors including the financial decisions you make with other financial services organizations.